-The Charles Dickens Museum is delighted to announce the acquisition of over 300 items from the most substantial private collection of Dickens material in the world.
+The Charles Dickens Museum has acquired more than 300 items from the most substantial private collection of Dickens material in the world.

 The items acquired by the Museum include 144 handwritten letters by Dickens (25 of which are unpublished), personal items including writing implements and jewellery, original artwork by the illustrators of Dickens’s books, including George Cruikshank, John Leech, Hablot Knight Browne (Phiz), Joseph Clayton (Kyd) and Frank Reynolds, 50 unpublished manuscripts and letters written by others in Dickens’s circle and 25 books from Dickens’s own library.